Stebin-17/INTELLIGENT-DOOR-ACCESS-SYSTEM-WITH-FACIAL-RECOGNITION-AND-VOICE-CONTROL/README.md

 </p>

 ### 7. TEST THE SKILLS AND CONNECT TO ECHO DOT:
 Head over to 'test' section of your skill console and start testing your skill.
-Try saying commands like ```Alexa ask chat to i wanna see```.
-This should turn on LED light connected to you Raspberry Pi.
+Try saying commands like ```Alexa ask device door to opens```.
+This should open the door(servo motor) connected to the Wiznet-Evb-Pico.
 For attaching the Echo-Dot to  this project refer the steps mentioned in the [link](https://www.theverge.com/2019/11/19/20972973/amazon-echo-alexa-how-to-add-skills-smart-home-games-sounds).

 ### 8.UTTERENCES FOR DOOR OPENING AND CLOSING: